-2. Talking to your teen about other opportunities.
-Perhaps he/she would like to try a new activity.
+- Talk to them about other opportunities.
+Perhaps they would like to try a new activity?

-I know that this can be a harrowing time of the year.
-I wish you all grace and dignity in handling it well for your own well-being and especially for you teens’ sense of self and self-esteem.
+I wish you all grace and dignity in handling it well for your own well-being and especially for your teenagers sense of self and self-esteem.